A joint analysis of 3D clustering and galaxy x CMB-lensing cross-correlations with DESI DR1 galaxies: Theory and models

 The full-shape power spectrum model includes counterterms with coefficients $\alpha_i$ that are parameterized such that these terms scale with the linear theory multipoles and the priors are chosen so that each counterterm is approximately kept within 50$\%$ of linear theory at $k=0.2\ihmpc$ (this reparameterization is shown in eq 3.6 \cite{KP5s2-Maus} and explained in the following text).
 For the stochastic SN parameters we choose prior widths that scale with the Poisson shot-noise (the inverse of galaxy number density), satellite fraction, velocity dispersion $\sigma_v$, and typical halo radius.
 These quantities are dependent on the properties of the galaxy sample, and therefore we list the final prior values in Table \ref{tab:samp_vals}.
 The $s_{0,2,\rm ph}$ parameters that are involved with rotations of the window function and imaging systematics also have Gaussian priors with widths dependent on the sample and provided in Table \ref{tab:samp_vals}.
 The marginalization over photometric templates is only necessary for the ELG and QSO samples, so we do not include $s_{\rm ph}$ in the model for the BGS or any LRG samples.

-In the spectroscopic bins, the galaxy bias parameters are scaled by factors of $\sigma_8^n(z)$, following ref.~\cite{KP5s2-Maus}, as this parameterization is closer to what the data actually measures and thus helps reduce parameter projection effects.
-In the bins we use the same bias parameters for the cross correlations with lensing as for modeling $P_{\ell}(k)$.
+In each spectroscopic redshift bin we rescale the galaxy‑bias parameters by a factor of $\sigma_{8}^{\,n}(z)$.
+This parametrization follows the way the monopole of the power spectrum depends on the combination of bias and amplitude, making it closer to the actual observable and thereby reducing parameter‑projection effects (see Appendix~B.2 of Ref~\cite{KP5s2-Maus} wherein the choice of $b_n\sigma_8^n(z)$ parameterization is motivated).
+In these bins we use the same bias parameters for the cross correlations with lensing as for modeling $P_{\ell}(k)$.
 Then $\Ckg$ has two additional parameters, a counterterm $\alpha_x$ for which we apply a broad Gaussian prior, and the magnification bias $s_\mu$ whose Gaussian priors are centered on values measured in ref.~\cite{Heydenreich2025} with widths of 0.1.

 For fitting the photometric BGS and LRG sample we directly follow the parameterization and prior choices of refs.~\cite{Sailer2025}(BGS) and \cite{Sailer24}(LRG) with uniform priors on $b_1$ and $b_2$ and Gaussian priors on all the rest.
 As discussed at the end of \S~4.2 of \cite{Sailer24}(see eq.
 4.7), the counterterm $\alpha_x$ appearing in $P_{gm}$ can be related to the auto $\alpha_a$ parameter rather than varying independently.
 Small discrepancies in this relationship are controlled by $\epsilon$ on which we place a tight prior with width of 2.
 The magnification bias and projected shot noise values on which their priors are centered are given for each sample in Table \ref{tab:samp_vals} and were measured for the LRG sample in ref.~\cite{Zhou23} and \cite{ChenDeRose24} for the BGS sample.